cvs-health/android-compose-accessibility-techniques/doc/components/ModalBottomSheetLayouts.md

                     false
                 }
             }
-            // Since only a half-expanded sheet is shown, limit the size of the sheet; otherwise,
-            // it is possible to use a keyboard to tab to and select content that is off-screen.
-            .fillMaxHeight(fraction = 0.5f)
             // The bottom sheet forms a separate pane, so give it a unique pane title.
             .semantics {
                 paneTitle = bottomSheetTitle